Why abbreviating the months names?

 December = dieci = 10

 The reason why the 12th month of the year has the number 10 in its root dates back to the Roman period, when the year started in March.
-But of course the way Julio Caesar was counting months is not the reason why an 18th century priest must abbreviate October putting an 8 at the beginning.
+But of course the way Julio Caesar was counting months is not the reason why a 19th century priest must abbreviate October putting an 8 at the beginning.

 The reason lies in the way they sound, of course.